Arch Campbell Endowment for Creativity

 As the Washington Post recounted it, Campbell’s news director at WFAA “walked into the newsroom and growled, ‘I want a movie reviewer.’
 Campbell looked around.
 The room had gone silent.
 No one wanted the gig.
 He raised his hand and got the job” of film critic by default.
 His first review was American Graffiti for NBC-4.
 From 1985-1990 he hosted The Arch Campbell Show, a late night comedy show that won more than a dozen Emmys.

 After 32 years at NBC-4, Campbell announced his retirement in 2014.
 But retirement has only ushered in his “third act”.
-He is now a member of The Writer’s Center in Bethesda, Maryland, where he is working on essays based on his experiences over the years.
+He is now a member of The Writer’s Center in Bethesda, Maryland, where he is working on essays based on his experiences.